-Figure 9: Funnel plot of hip arthroplasty SSI incidence (per 100 procedures) in inpatients and on readmission to day 30 for all NHS Boards in Scotland in Q2 2019
+Figure 9: Funnel plot of hip arthroplasty SSI incidence (per 100 procedures) in inpatients and on readmission to day 30 for all NHS Boards in Scotland in Q3 2019

-Escherichia coli bacteraemia (ECB)
+Escherichia coli (E. coli) Bacteraemia (ECB)

-Health Protection Scotland produces quarterly reports showing infection rates for all Scottish Boards.
-Figure 10 below shows a funnel plot of ECB incidence rates (per 100,000 TOBD) in healthcare associated infection cases for all NHS Boards in Scotland in Q2 2019 (Apr-Jun 2019).
-NHS Borders (BR) had a rate of 48.3 for healthcare associated infection cases which is above the Scottish average rate of 38.7; however, NHS Borders is not a statistical outlier from the rest of Scotland.
+Health Protection Scotland produces quarterly reports showing infection rates for all Scotlish Boards.
+Figure 10 below shows a funnel plot of ECB incidence rates (per

+100,000 TOBD) for healthcare associated infection cases in all NHS Boards in Scotland in Q3 2019.
+NHS Borders (BR) had a rate of 27.6 for healthcare associated infection cases which is below the Scottish average rate of 40.3.

-Figure 11 below shows a funnel plot of ECB incidence rates (per 100,000 population) in community associated infection cases for all NHS Boards in Scotland in Q1 2019.
-NHS Borders (BR) had a rate of 66.1 for community associated infection cases which is above the Scotlish average rate of 44.5; however, NHS Borders is not a statistical outlier from the rest of Scotland.
+Figure 11 below shows a funnel plot of ECB incidence rates (per 100,000 population) for community associated infection cases in all NHS Boards in Scotland in Q3 2019.
+NHS Borders (BR) had a rate of 82.6 for community associated infection cases which is above the Scottish average rate of 44.2.
+Community cases had no prior healthcare intervention in the preceding 30 days so the cause of this high rate is not known.